 The kiss of death, you might say.
 But whose death, and what kind of death?

 Judas went to his grave with his sin–the sin of rejecting Christ–upon him.
 The kiss of death killed him eternally, and is still killing him today.

 Yeshua Messiah was sealed in His tomb with my sin upon Him.
 Three days later He threw off His grave clothes and walked out into the fresh air…but without my sin.
 He left it behind, and now neither He nor I ever have to bear it again.

 The kiss that changed the world has the power to transform you and me.

-Or will you choose to believe God, and leave your sin where it is–where Christ left it?
+Or will you choose to believe God, leaving your sin where it belongs–where Christ left it?

 Read the tale of Judas, The Kiss, in my devotional-style book, Leaving Your Lover, along with other stories of those who made life-changing decisions that changed their eternal destinies.
-You can receive a signed copy from my Books page, or click the above link to buy from Amazon.
+You can receive a signed copy from my Books page, or click the title to buy from Amazon.